 We consider married couples first, restricting our sample to families with exactly two adults (the reference person and spouse) to avoid complications arising from the contributions made by other relatives or nonrelatives in the household to childcare.
 Our interest is in examining how average childcare expenditures and hours of childcare vary between families with an employed and nonemployed wife.
-The strongly gendered division of childcare, coupled with the fact that almost all of the husbands are employed full-time in our sample, justifies the focus (e.g., Foster and Kreisler 2012).
+The strongly gendered division of childcare, coupled with the fact that almost all of the husbands in our sample are employed full-time, justifies the focus (e.g., Foster and Kreisler 2012).
 We estimate from the expenditure data that the proportion of families with an employed wife purchasing childcare services is approximately twice as much as those with a nonemployed wife (Table 5-6).
-Among families that report childcare expenditures, this category of spending makes up roughly 10 percent of total consumption expenditures for those with an employed wife compared to 5 percent when the wife is nonemployed.
+Among families who report childcare expenditures, this category of spending makes up roughly 10 percent of total consumption expenditures for those with an employed wife compared to 5 percent when the wife is nonemployed.

 Table 5-6 Employed married-couple families with children and two adults: Average monthly childcare expenditures and average monthly hours of childcare provided by the family, 2019